Healthy, Young Wildlife

 Well-meaning humans often assume that because a fawn is alone it must be an orphan, leading to numerous fawn “kidnappings” each year.

 A fawn has the BEST chance of survival when cared for by its mother.
 Typically, the best option is to leave the fawn alone!
-Do not EVER chase a fawn as this can lead to death.
+Do not EVER chase a fawn as this can lead a condition called capture myopathy which leads to death.

 An animal that has been cat caught, even if you do not see puncture wounds, is an EMERGENCY SITUATION due the bacteria in cat saliva.